-The sexual health of women is surprisingly still not a well understood or well treated aspect of health for women in the West, but in Chinese Medicine, it is viewed as just as important to a healthy lifestyle as diet and exercise.
+The sexual health of women is surprisingly still not a well understood or well treated aspect of health for women in the West.
+In Chinese Medicine it is viewed as just as important to a healthy lifestyle as diet and exercise.

-While acupuncture and Chinese Medicine cannot supply all the answers to this complex issue, treatments can assist in creating wellness in the entire body and restoring the emotional balance that can often be amongst the underlying causes of dysfunction in this area.
-Treatments can help with issues of libido, and other functional disorders that can be experienced in sexual health.
-Our practitioners are happy to discuss these matters personally with you further if you wish to contact us.
+While acupuncture and Chinese Medicine cannot supply all the answers to this complex issue our practitioners are happy to discuss these matters personally with you if you wish to contact us.

 What should I expect from a treatment?

 Most acupuncture treatments take approximately an hour.
 The therapist will ask you to fill in a form and will take a thorough case history before beginning treatment.
 Treatment involves the insertion of very fine needles at various points of the body and may be performed on the back or front or both sides of the patient.

 You may feel a sting upon insertion of the needle although the discomfort is usually minimal.
 After insertion the acupuncturist may manipulate the needles to obtain De Qi (to get the Qi or energy to come to the needle).
 This feeling is most often described as a tingling, numbness or heavy, achy feeling at the site of insertion.
 Occasionally you may feel movement up or down from the point or you may feel something elsewhere on the body.
 Don’t worry, this is perfectly normal but let your acupuncturist know what you are feeling and they will adjust the treatment if you are experiencing any discomfort.